0xS3IF/403Hunter-Final/README.md

 python3 src/bypass403.py -d subdomains.txt -u uas.txt -p proxies.txt -o out --threads 10 --delay-min 1 --delay-max 3
 ```

-## Legal notice / تحذير قانوني
-Only use this tool on assets you own or have explicit written authorization to test.
-Unauthorized testing may be illegal.

 ## Suggested future improvements
 - Add Selenium/Playwright fallback for JavaScript protected pages.